-Do you believe that multitasking is a valuable skill that benefits productivity in the workplace?
-If you do, you’re not alone, however, research shows that this thinking is flawed.
+Do you believe multitasking is a valuable skill that benefits productivity in the workplace?
+If you do, you're not alone; however, research shows that this thinking is flawed.

-Many couldn’t imagine their life without multitasking, especially when it comes to their workplace productivity.
-I will outline how removing multitasking will increase your team’s overall productivity.
+Most of us couldn't imagine life without multitasking, especially when it comes to workplace productivity.
+I will demonstrate how removing multitasking will increase your team's overall productivity.

 Did you know that multitasking hurts our brain?

-There are numerous studies that indicate that multitasking is bad for our brains.
-When our brain multitasks, which is also known as “task switching” it uses more mental energy than it actually takes to keep our focus on what we are doing.
-Substantial research has been conducted on multitasking skills in the area of computer software development and the fact is the more multitasking is practiced the less productivity occurs.
-Basically, if you switch back and forth between two projects you waste 20% of time and as you add in projects the loss of time increases.
+Numerous studies indicate that multitasking negatively affects our brains.
+When our brain multitasks, which is also known as "task switching," it uses more mental energy than it takes to keep our focus on what we are doing.
+Substantial research conducted on multitasking skills in the area of computer software development concluded the more multitasking practised, the less productivity occurs.
+Basically, if you switch back and forth between two projects, you waste 20% of your time, and as you add in projects, the loss of time increases.
 If you are working on five projects simultaneously, the loss of time from switching back and forth is an astonishing 75%.
 (Source 1)

 Do you want your team to practice a skill that wastes time?

-Multitasking is a skill that divides our focus, exhausting us, and it places a great deal of stress on our entire body including our minds.
+Multitasking is a skill that divides our focus, exhausting us, and it places a great deal of stress on our entire body, including our minds.
 Our lives become more stressful when we concentrate on more than one thing at a time.
-When we focus on numerous things at once we’re not mindful of what’s happening in the moment and we miss many important details surrounding us.
+When we focus on numerous things at once, we're not mindful of what's happening at the moment, and we miss many important details surrounding us.

 Do your employees think multitasking is an essential job component?

-Recently, while facilitating a leadership workshop, I heard from numerous participants that one of their greatest work challenges was multitasking.
-They shared how stressful and unproductive they found their jobs due constant multitasking.
-When I asked if any shared this with their managers, several replied no, they believed they had no choice as it was a management imposed job skill.
+Recently, while facilitating a leadership workshop, I heard from numerous participants that one of their most significant work challenges was multitasking.
+They shared how stressful and unproductive they found their jobs due to constant multitasking.
+When I asked if any shared this concern with their managers, several replied no, they believed multitasking was a job skill imposed by m management.

 How you can boost productivity by eliminating multitasking within the workplace: